tdcosim/TDcoSim/docs/user_guide_introduction.md

 ## Scalability and solution time

 The scale of the T & D system (including PV-DERs) to be co-simulated is limited only by the available memory (RAM) in the workstation where **TDcoSim** is installed.
 The solution time for the dynamic co-simulation depends on the number of distribution feeder instances and DER instances as well as on the number of logical cores available in the workstation.
-Solution times for a couple of dynamic co-simulation case studies that were obtained on a workstation with recommended system requirements can be found [here](user_guide_solution_times.md).

 [Continue to Getting Started](user_guide_getting_started.md)